Taxco Mexico: Things to Do, Where to Stay + What to Eat

 Inside the Grutas de Cacahuamilpa in Taxco, Guerrero are incredibly intricate stalactite and stalagmite formations.
 These are lit up with artificial lights installed within the Cacahuamilpa Caves.

-To access the Cacahuamilpa Caves, you are required to go with a guide who will explain (in Spanish) the history of the caves and point out all of the figures using a flashlight.
+To access the Cacahuamilpa Caves, you are required to go with a guide (included with entrance fee) who will explain in Spanish the history of the caves and point out all of the figures using a flashlight.

-Other activities inside the Grutas de Cacahuamilpa National Park include rapelling (dry season) and kayaking (wet season).
+Other activities at Grutas de Cacahuamilpa National Park include rappelling during the dry season and kayaking during Mexico’s wet season.

 How to Get to Grutas de Cacahuamilpa, Taxco Guerrero

-To get to Grutas de Cacahuamilpa, take a bus from the bus station (Google Maps) with the company Costa.
-Tell the bus driver you’re going to the caves.
-The bus only makes a brief stop here, so be sure to pay attention.
+To get to Grutas de Cacahuamilpa, take a bus from the bus station (Google Maps) with the company Costa and tell the bus driver you’re going to the caves.
+The bus only makes a brief stop at the park, so be sure to pay attention.

 After you get off, followed the paved path down the hill and to the right towards the entrance of the park.